Evolutional stereo microscope

 A wide range of digital imaging capabilities with the Digital Sight series and NIS-Elements imaging software

-Easily obtain the information you need, such as Z drive position, zoom factor, objective lens, filter cube, and LED DIA brightness by using the Digital Sight cameras and NIS-Elements software or DS-L4 camera control unit.
+Easily obtain the information you need, such as Z drive position, zoom factor, objective lens, filter cube, and LED DIA brightness by using the Digital Sight series and NIS-Elements or Digital Sight series DS-L4 together with the microscope.

 Imaging Software NIS-Elements